soupi/learn-haskell-blog-generator/mdbook-src/chapter_02d.md

 Try changing the code we wrote in previous chapters to use the new types we created.

 **Tips**: we can combine `makeHtml` and `html_`, and remove `body_` `head_` and `title_`
-by calling `el` directly in `html_`, which can now have the type `HtmlTitle -> HtmlBodyContent -> Html`.
+by calling `el` directly in `html_`, which can now have the type `HtmlTitle -> HtmlStructure -> Html`.
 This will make our html EDSL less flexible but more compact.

 We could, alternatively, create newtypes for `HtmlHead` and `HtmlBody` and pass those to `html_`, and there is value in doing that, but I've chose